About Bexi('s)

 PhD Thesis, University of California, Davis - February, 2014

-RELEVANT PRESENTATIONS
+RELEVANT SCIENTIFIC PRESENTATIONS

 Lobo RC, et al. The Yin-Yang of Folate Supplementation and Cancer Risk: Testing a Biochemical Hypothesis in Breast Cancer Cells.
 Annual Graduate Group in Nutritional Biology Symposium, University of California, Davis - May, 2013